 AFTER CORRECTION

-The global society is suffering from pollution than before, and the consequences of pollution is deteriorating especially in the large cities.
-Vast amount of waste from consumers and industries are threatening our lives and provokes natural hazards.
+The global society is suffering from pollution more than ever before, and the consequences of pollution is deteriorating, especially in the large cities.
+Vast amounts of waste from consumers and industries are threatening our lives and this provokes natural hazards.
 In order to alleviate the pollution in large cities, there should be a structural transition to a new sustainable business model, and great collaboration with city authority.

 One main reason of severity of pollution in large cities is that the current level of civil management from city authority cannot keep up with the speed of city’s expansion.
-The city where I currently live, Chicago, has various busy places usually near downtown, and I see big amount of scattered waste on the streets every day.
-The more people come to these places, the more waste is abandoned without any regulation.
-Another reason behind is the tendency of all business by which they try as much as they can in order to safeguard their interest.
+The city where I currently live, Chicago, has various busy places usually near downtown, and I see a big amount of scattered waste on the streets every day.
+The more people who come to these places, the more waste is abandoned without any regulation.
+Another reason behind pollution is the tendency of all business by which they try as much as they can in order to safeguard their interest.
 If any kind of city regulation on waste from product manufacturing and packaging took place, it would bring a certain negative impact on business.

 As a solution, reinforcement for well-organized civil management from city authority is needed, which can be led by distributing adequate number of labor force and equipment on each district as well as a structural reform on current business model.
 As long as the existing business model and the product lifecycle are not changed, it is hardly expected that businesses would be willing to favor the regulations, since main objective of business is to produce and pack a commodity with the least cost and get the biggest interest.